rjust/defects4j/framework/bug-mining/Patch Minimization Guide.md

 2. Excludes all sementically equivalent changes
 3. Excludes changes to import statements properly
 4. Excludes not reused refactorings properly
-5. Includes relevant changes that are being used by the part of the code which triggers the bug
+5. Includes all relevant changes that are being used by the part of the code which triggers the bug
-	* [TODO]: example, and add it as a rule
 6. Includes all similar (or same) fixes that is introduced over multiple parts of the program, even though there might only be one part of the fix that triggers the bug

+## Comprehensive Examples of Non-minimized vs Minimized Patches[TODO]
+1. Collections 19
+2. Compress 6